In Hemp 101, we discussed how cannabis came to North America and the importance growing hemp was to the early colonization of the United States.

 A Fox News poll of 1002 registered voters conducted from January 21 to January 23, 2018, found 59 percent of those registered voters were in favor of legalizing marijuana for all purposes.

 Taking the average of the six polls conducted from April 12, 2017, to January 23, 2018, shows on average, 60.83 percent of Americans and American voters believe marijuana should be legalized for all purposes.
 Taking the average of the two polls that also inquired about medical marijuana, on average, 91 percent of Americans and American voters believe marijuana should be legalized for medical purposes.

 Even when the polling is sponsored by people with a long history of opposing the legalization of marijuana, the results remained just about the same.
 Smart Approaches to Marijuana, an anti-marijuana group, bills itself as taking a “health-first approach,” but Smart Approaches was described by Vox as “the country’s most prominent anti-legalization group.”
-When Smart Approaches to Marijuana paid Mason-Dixon to conduct a poll of 1,000 registered voters containing several alternatives to the complete legalization of marijuana, Smart Approaches was obviously looking for evidence supporting their position marijuana should be kept illegal.
+When Smart Approaches paid Mason-Dixon to conduct a poll of 1,000 registered voters containing several alternatives to the complete legalization of marijuana, Smart Approaches was looking for evidence supporting their position that marijuana should be kept illegal.

 An example of the propaganda put out by Smart Approaches to Marijuana.
 All the assertions made in this poster have proven to be false.